WLHQ/vthttpd/README.md

 This homebrew is meant to run as a *dedicated* HTTP daemon via autoboot.
 As such, if you're launching it via the Homebrew Launcher, the only way to return to the HOME menu is to reboot your console.

-vthttpd will shut down both screens when run to minimize power usage.
+vthttpd will shut down both screens when launched to minimize power usage.
 Logs are stored in sdmc:/vthttpd

 The "noservices" version will attempt to kill some services provided by the 3DS' firmware to free extra resources. **This has only been tested on old 3DS consoles and will very likely result in a crash on a n3DS/n2DS.**